adamtow/geocuts/docs/English.md

 ***

 ## Creating Your First Location Trigger

-Let’s create your first Location Trigger by following these steps:
+Let’s create your first Location Trigger.

+>First be sure you run Location Triggers for Cronios from the Shortcuts Home screen.
+With over 3,300 action steps, running it from the Shortcuts edit screen will be very slow.

-1. Open Location Triggers for Cronios in Shortcuts.
+Once Location Triggers for Cronios is open, follow these steps:

-2. Tap New…
+1. Tap New…
-3. Enter the location where you want the trigger to occur.
+2. Enter the location where you want the trigger to occur.
 You can specify a street address or Latitude and Longitude.
+For now, enter the special string `{{Current Location}}` to create a Location Trigger that always runs wherever you are.
+3. Choose whether your trigger runs by entering or exiting the location.
-4. Enter your Trigger Radius, the maximum distance (in miles or kilometers) from the location where the trigger will occur.
+4. Enter the maximum distance (in miles or kilometers) from the location where the trigger will occur.
 5. Choose whether you want to send a text message or run a shortcut.
 6. If you chose message, you can send to up to five recipients.
-7. If you chose shortcut, be sure to select a background-aware shortcut.
+7. If you chose shortcut, be sure to select a [background-aware shortcut](#background-aware-shortcuts).
-8. Set the repeat schedule.
-By default, Location Triggers run once.
-You can set the Location Trigger to run according to a schedule of your design.
+8. Set active times and days for your Location Trigger.
+You can for instance, set up a trigger to only run from 8 a.m. to 10:00 a.m. on Monday through Friday.
+9. Set how long the Location Trigger must wait after running to run again.
+10. Enter a name for your new Location Trigger.
-9. Tap Home.
+11. Tap Home.
-10. Tap Run.
+12. Tap Run.
-11. Tap Run Once…
+13. Tap Run Once…

+Location Triggers for Cronios will now perform the following tasks automatically:

+1. Retrieve your current location.
+2. Evaluate each Location Trigger to see if we can run it.
+3. Compare each valid Location Trigger’s location with the current location.
+4. Run shortcuts or send text messages for all matching Location Triggers.

+By itself, Location Triggers for Cronios is a great tool for organizing all of your location based shortcuts.

+>Using the included Location Triggers Share shortcut, you can create a Siri phrase to run Location Triggers for Cronios in Run Once Mode by saying, “Run My Location Triggers” or “Evaluate My Current Location.”

+When paired with Cronios, however, it gains tremendous power by being able to run shortcuts or send text messages automatically based on your current location.

 ***